Quantum-Communication-Group/wg-Qrotator/README.md

   secret_key: private/certs/sae_001.key     # SAE private key
   sae: sae_001                              # SAE ID
   interface: 14                             # KMS interface (4 for ETSI QKD 004, 14 for ETSI QKD 014)

-port: 2345 # Port where the rotator will be exposed to its peers on the specified WireGuard's interface
-secret_auth_key: priv_auth.key # Private key used for authentication

 # Information about the peers
 peers: